-What is stock footage?
+What is stock footage and photography?

 Customers license stock footage for marketing and promotional videos, TV programs, advertising, and films as a convenient alternative to producing custom footage themselves.